The Gold Rush: Plot

 The following is the plot of the 1942 re-release:

-Big Jim, a gold prospector during the Klondike Gold Rush, in Alaska, has just found an enormous gold deposit on his parcel of land when a blizzard strikes.
+During the Klondike Gold Rush, in Alaska, gold prospector Big Jim finds an enormous gold deposit on his parcel of land when a blizzard strikes.
 The Lone Prospector gets lost in the same blizzard while also prospecting for gold.
 He stumbles into the cabin of Black Larsen, a wanted criminal.
 Larsen tries to throw the Prospector out when Jim also stumbles inside.
-Larsen tries to scare both out using his shotgun but is overpowered by Jim, and the three agree to an uneasy truce allowing them all to stay in the cabin.
+Larsen tries to scare both out using his shotgun but is overpowered by Jim, and the three agree to a truce allowing them all to stay in the cabin.

-When the storm is taking so long that food is running out, the three draw lots for who will have to go out into the blizzard to obtain something to eat.
+When the storm is taking so long that food is running out, the three draw lots for who will have to go out into the blizzard to obtain food.
 Larsen loses and leaves the cabin.
 While outside looking for food, he encounters Jim's gold deposit and decides to ambush him there when Jim returns.

 Meanwhile, the two remaining in the cabin get so desperate that they cook and eat one of the Prospector's shoes.
 Later, Jim gets delirious, imagines the Prospector as a giant chicken and attacks him.
-At that moment, a bear enters the cabin and is killed, supplying them with food.
+A bear then enters the cabin and is killed, supplying them with food.

 After the storm subsides, both leave the cabin, the Prospector continuing on to the next gold boom town while Jim returns to his gold deposit.
 There, he is knocked out by Larsen with a shovel.
-While fleeing with some of the mined gold, Larsen is killed by an avalanche.
+While fleeing with some of the mined gold, Larsen dies in an avalanche.
 Jim recovers consciousness and wanders into the snow, having lost his memory from the blow.
-When he returns to the town, his memory has been partly restored and he remembers that he had found a large gold deposit, that the deposit was close to a certain cabin, and that he had stayed in the cabin with the Prospector.
-But he knows neither the location of the deposit nor of the cabin, and so goes out looking for the Prospector, hoping that he can lead him to the cabin.
+When he returns to the town, his memory has been partly restored and he remembers that he found a large gold deposit, that it was close to a cabin, and that he stayed there with the Prospector.
+But he knows neither the location of the deposit nor of the cabin, and so looks for the Prospector, hoping that he can lead him to the cabin.